tomselden/tomselden/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a issue tracker application!
+Also, doing a good amount of leetcode problems.
+- 🌱 I’m currently learning C# and I plan on to try and learn more C based languages!
+- 💬 Ask me about jobs!
+I'm currently looking for my first Software Development job!
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/thomas-selden-391027219/)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love the Ocean!
+Did you know, ninety percent of the earth’s volcanic activity happens in the ocean?

 <!--
 **tomselden/tomselden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.